wiscsg/wis-csg-2018/README.md

 # About *Women in Science* Survey 2018

-In early 2018, a post on StemPeers - previously known as Career Support Group (CSG) - asking about the challenges faced by women in their workplace/graduate school, got an overwhelming response.
+In early 2018, a post on StemPeers (CSG) asking about the challenges faced by women in their workplace/graduate school, got an overwhelming response.
 There were stories and struggles shared, but also support and willingness to take action.
 This led to the inception of Women in Science (WiS), a group of volunteers both women and men who aim to highlight the challenges faced by women in their lives.
 This survey is a part of an initiative to identify and address gaps in the support received by women researchers in a professional STEM environment.

 ## Authors and Attribution